On Positive Matching Decomposition Conjectures of Hypergraphs: Positive matching decomposition

-\begin{definition} We write the vertices of an edge as a sequence, and we call the first vertex in the sequence the parent and the last vertex we call the descendant. \end{definition}
+\begin{notation} We write the vertices of an edge as an ordered sequence, and we call the first vertex in the sequence the parent and the last vertex we call the descendant. \end{notation}

+\begin{example} Let $H$ be a $3$-uniform hypergraph.
+For the edge $e=\{1,2,3\} \in E(H)$, consider writing the vertices of $e$ as an ordered sequence $(2,3,1)$.
+In this sequence, $2$ is the parent and $1$ is the descendant.
+If we fix a vertex $u$ of the edge $e$, there are exactly two sequences where $u$ is the parent vertex. \end{example}

+In the following, we present a construction on a hypergraph to generate a strong alternate closed walk.